RisingYT/bluewave-repo/README.md

 oh forgot to mention download link is https://bit.ly/3LY9HtQ

-Made by a dude from The Philippines 🇵🇭
+Made in The Philippines 🇵🇭